Gujjubhai the Great: Plot

-Hasmukh and Bakul meet Sonia in a hotel after fooling her bodyguard and take pictures and videos with her and Bakul.
-Bakul was disguised as a blind patient and Hasmukh disguises him as a doctor of a Foundation.
+Hasmukh and Bakul meet Sonia in a hotel after fooling her bodyguard and take pictures and videos of her and Bakul.
+Bakul was disguised as a blind patient and Hasmukh disguised him as a doctor of a Foundation.
 These pictures and videos become viral and Tanisha gets impressed with Bakul.
 She slowly started falling in love with Bakul.
 Montu discovers his plan and decides to expose Bakul to Tanisha.

 Tanisha requests Bakul to help her meet Sonia Kapoor, but he becomes hesitant.
 Montu plans to expose Bakul and takes the entire family to Sonia's shooting place.
 Sonia instantly recognises Bakul and greets him.
 When Montu tells Sonia that Bakul is a liar, she tells that she doesn't know Montu and never met her.
 Tanisha gets angry on Montu for lying her of knowing Sonia Kapoor.

 Meanwhile, the police suspect Hasmukh and Bakul to be wanted terrorists and follow their every move.
 However a mobster called Badebhai -who is the actress’ real boyfriend- finds out about this relationship, and thinking it's real, visits the Gandhi residence to kill Bakul.
 However the police seize the house and capture Badebhai, but Bakul gets injured when Badebhai shoots from his gun.
 He gets fed up of the entire family and asks the police to arrest him.
 Bakul is taken away in an ambulance for treatment.
 The film ends with Tanisha and the rest of the Gandhi family visiting Bakul in hospital, Montu leaving Ahmedabad, and Badebhai in jail.